zainosta/Organize-my-Files/README.md

 python organize_files.py
 That’s it!
 All files (except the script itself and subfolders) will be sorted into extension‑named folders.

-## 🖼️ Real-World Example

-Here is a visual breakdown of exactly what happens when you run the script in a messy directory.

-## 🖼️ Real-World Example

 Here is a visual breakdown of exactly what happens when you run the script in a messy directory.

 **Before (Chaos - files in a messy row):**